 Students in Rhetoric 102 focus on writing research papers and refining their abilities as essayists.

 The American Heritage Dictionary of the English Language, 4th edition.
 William Morris, ed.
 New York: American Heritage Publishing Co., Inc., 1993.
-(You may substitute a dictionary of comparable quality, but your instructor may sometimes require that you use The American Heritage Dictionary for exercises.)
+(You may substitute a dictionary of comparable quality.)

 Your instructor will indicate additional texts, if any.